 Being a citizen provides the right to work and comes with rights, entitlements, protection and status.
 However, not all work is recognised equally and not all workers are equally able to carve out spaces in the workplace.
 This theme explores how inventors re-configure work clothes and with them different ways to participate in and re-imagine normative and exclusive institutions and systems.

-This theme explores the politics of safety in public.
+This theme explores the politics of modal hierarchies.